-The bottom line is that the "salvation" that OSAS critics are so convinced you can lose is no kind of salvation at all.
+The point is that the "salvation" that OSAS critics are so convinced you can lose is no salvation at all.
 It is a shallow pretense, a religious charade that can fool everyone but God.
 It is fruitless profession, not fruitful possession.

 As a result, the arguments that are spewed forth against the eternal security of the believer are reduced to a flimsy straw man, because the simple fact remains irrevocably true: